Camp Week by Week – Summer 2018

 - Afternoons on Tuesdays and Thursdays we get together for a ½ hour silent reading session where campers will participate in our summer reading contest!
 We then get ready for swimming at Lake Highland.

 - Afternoons on Mondays and Wednesdays campers split into rotations for our S.T.E.A.M. program.
 This is where the campers will rotate to different stations (science, technology, engineering, art and music) that are geared toward the theme of the week.

 - We break for snack from 3-3:30 and then participate in an activity from Camp Google on Monday and Friday.
 Wednesdays, we participate in Chapel from 3:30-4.
 On Tuesday and Thursday campers will complete a small craft until 4.
 After 4 campers watch a children’s movie or play games in the art room.
 We clean up at 5:45 and come to a close at 6 p.m.

 Mrs. April Struhs – Extended Care & Camp Director

-Mrs. Struhs is a diligent, hardworking, college student working to get a degree in Education.
+Mrs. Struhs is a diligent, hardworking, college student working toward her degree in Education.
 She absolutely loves working with children.
 April thinks that the minds of these “tiny humans” are amazing because they get excited about everything.
 The enthusiasm of the children she works with helps her stay creative, affectionate, and appreciative of all the little things in this world.
-April also works as swim instructor to help keep children (and adults) safe in the water.

 “Your word is a lamp unto my feet and a light unto my path.”
 Psalm 119:105